taynguyen3110/e-commerce/README.md

 - **Product Listings**: Dynamically fetched from Firestore, users can browse and filter products.
 - **Shopping Cart**: Users can add products to the cart and view the total price.

-## Performance Optimizations

-- **Lazy Loading**: Images and components are lazily loaded to improve initial load time.
-- **Code Splitting**: React Router and other large components are split into smaller chunks for faster loading.

 ## Contributing

 Feel free to open issues or submit pull requests.
 Contributions are welcome for bug fixes, new features, or improvements.